jpb06/rsa-vault/README.md

 *  0.0.6 : Adding caching to limit db calls.
 End object now returns the previously generated public key, to let the consumer verify messages signed with the previous key.
 *  0.0.7 : Simplifying DB setup, expecting an interface as input.
 *  0.0.8 : Fixing the issue with multiple connections.
+*  0.0.9 : Properly closing the connection once we're done this time..s.

 ## todo